Nolelle/lighthouse-web-notes/Week_2/Notes.md

 One line command for creating a .gitignore file ignoring just node_modules touch .gitignore && echo "node_modules/" >> .gitignore && git rm -r --cached node_modules ; git status

 Square brackets in the context of documentation as inputs to function means that the parameters are optional to the function.

+console.log will add a new line character (\n) to the end of the string.
+However, in Node we can use process.stdout.write instead to have more control and avoid automatically adding an extra "newline character" at the end each time.